dtrelogan/react-formstate/README.md

     $ npm install react-formstate --save

-It's a best-in-class solution with a focus on validation.
-Short of command pattern, **it will support your use case**.
+It's a best-in-class solution with a focus on validation. **It will support your use case**, you can even [hook it up to Redux](/docs/reduxIntegration.md).

 ### Demo